International marriage of Vietnamese women: In migrants' destinations

 In migrants’ destinations, the images of Vietnamese brides have changed over time.
 For example, initially, the perceptions of Vietnamese female from Chinese male are mainly stereotypes caused from the occupations, tourism propaganda and status in family of Vietnamese women.
 The images of Vietnamese brides in migrant country are negatively portrayed by officials and natives due to the exaggeration of problematic issues and unchanged stereotypes.

 The Vietnamese brides, however, have different perspectives.
 Based on the sociological fieldwork conducted by Huang in Sino-Vietnam borderland during 2011 to 2012, Vietnamese women successfully engaging in household and formal occupations.
 Due to their ability of making money and maintaining household, they gain mostly positive comments and perceptions from their husbands and local employers.
 The economic ability of Vietnamese women not only make them easily dispose family affairs in their new families, but also allow them to give remittance to their original families which then prove to their parents and the traditions of preferring boys to girls in Vietnam that daughters can do better than sons.
 All these positive factors show how Vietnamese women marry abroad to earn money for their parents and pursue their happiness.
 In contrary to what has been demonstrated in the previous research, Huang's research proves that Vietnamese women should not be solely taken as victims and ignorant girls in their international marriage.
 At least in China, the previous situations have changed a lot due their broadly participation in economic life.

 However, though most of Vietnamese brides send their remittance back to their original families in sending villages, local parents still face the problem of their sons who cannot marry on time because of the girls marrying abroad.
 The dilemma of single men's marriage caused by international marriage leads to the broad anger across the country.
-Whilst they may be viewed positively overseas, Vietnamese reaction are wholly negative of these sort of relationships.
+Whilst they may be viewed positively overseas, Vietnamese reactions are wholly negative of these sorts of relationships.